For Index of Brides, CLICK

 Wednesday August 23rd at the residence of the bride's father, by the Rev.

 S.M.
-Vergusere, uncle of the groom, Almah A.
+Vergusere, uncle of the groom, Almah A. Roblin, only daughter of J.F.
+Roblin, of Dorland

-of Adolphustown.
-Miss Bertie Roblin acted as bridesmaid and D.M.
-Allison, of
+to Mr. David Wright Roblin, of Adolphustown.
+Miss Bertie Roblin acted as

-Queen's College, Kingston assisted the groom.
-The bride looked lovely attired
+bridesmaid and D.M.
+Allison, of Queen's College, Kingston assisted the groom.

-in her travelling suit and carrying a bouquet of white carnations.
-Miss Marie
+The bride looked lovely attired in her travelling suit and carrying a bouquet

-Spafford of Toronto made a very pretty flower girl dressed in white and
+made a very pretty flower girl dressed in white and carried a basket of

-carried a basket of choice flowers.
-The wedding march was played by Mrs.
+choice flowers.
+The wedding march was played by Mrs. Spafford,

-amid showers of rice the bride and groom started for New York and other
+of rice the bride and groom started for New York and other cities.
+The home of Mr.

 and Mrs. Jacob F. Roblin, Adolphustown, was the scene of a very pretty

-wedding on Wednesday, 23d inst., when their only daughter, Almah, was united
+wedding on Wednesday, 23d inst., when their only

-in marriage to Mr. David Roblin, son of Jacob Roblin, ex-reeve of
+David Roblin, son of Jacob Roblin, ex-reeve of Adolphustown.
+The ceremony was

-Adolphustown.
-The ceremony was performed by Rev. S. Ferguson, of Picton,
+performed by Rev. S. Ferguson, of Picton, uncle of the groom.
+The bride was

-uncle of the groom.
-The bride was attired in a green travelling suit and
+attired in a green travelling suit and carried a beautiful white bouquet of

-carried a beautiful white bouquet of chrysanthemums.
-She was attended by Miss
+chrysanthemums.
+She was attended by Miss Roblin, sister of the groom, and

-Roblin, sister of the groom, and Miss Marie Spafford, of Toronto, who acted
+Miss Marie Spafford, of Toronto, who acted as maid

-Mrs. (Rev.) Robert Brewster, of Blossburg,
+Robert Brewster, of Blossburg, Pennsylvania, Mr.

-Pennsylvania, Mr. and Mrs. Tobias Carr, of Belleville, all of whom were
+and Mrs. Tobias Carr, of Belleville, all of whom were married in the same

-married in the same room many years ago.
-Others who were present were Mr. and
+room many years ago.
+Others who were present were Mr. and Mrs. Alva Carr, of

-Mrs. Alva Carr, of Belleville, Mrs. Theodore Spafford and daughter, Toronto;
+Belleville, Mrs. Theodore Spafford and daughter,

-wedding tour to Toronto, Niagara and other points. |
+extended wedding tour to Toronto, Niagara and other points. |

 Sept